 ‘You mean like turning water into wine?’
 I asked.

 ‘Most certainly.
 Since Yeshua knew his Source, he understood who he was and what was possible, going beyond the narrow and restricted beliefs of what’s considered normal.
-However, it wasn’t necessary for him to violate the natural laws of physics.
+However, he didn’t need to violate the natural laws of physics.
 He simply knew how to access higher domains more inclusive of lower dimensions.
 In doing this, perhaps his most significant miracle was being able to open minds to the spiritual domain.
 That’s still happening today, in as much as humanity allows.
 Only recently have earth’s physicists been delving more deeply into these dimensional possibilities.’

 This response raised more questions than it answered; nevertheless, the longer I remained here, the more their peculiar cosmology fascinated me.
 It may have helped that I already had a rudimentary understanding of modern physics and how it eclipsed many of science’s Newtonian assumptions.
-I found it difficult to comprehend the broad spectrum, such as the mechanics of teleporting.
+Yet I found it difficult to comprehend the broad spectrum, such as teleporting.

-After taking this all into consideration, I took some comfort knowing it wasn’t just here that things seem irrational: the quantum world can seem just as erratic, if not mysterious.
+After considering this, I took some comfort knowing it wasn’t only here that things seem irrational: the quantum world can seem just as erratic, if not mysterious.
 As Mo indicated, these aren’t different realities, only different perceptions that remain dependent on our receptive capacities.
-At times, these can make reality seem bizarre, as I was soon to find out.
+As I soon discovered, these can make reality seem rather bizarre at times.

 I had to wonder how many of my assumptions and beliefs in the past had held me back from understanding the deeper spiritual meaning of life.
 Even as a philosopher, my mind seemed less than adequate to discern spiritual meanings.
-Based on my experience, few philosophers these days are interested in such matters.
+Based on my experience, few philosophers seem interested in such matters these days.

 I realised how unprepared I was for this strange new world and how much remained for me to learn about its inner workings.
 Though I was eager to discover all I could before returning home, I knew it wouldn’t be easy.
 I found it challenging to understand the interrelationship of material and spiritual concepts where there was no duality.